 Both the United States Golf Association, guardians of the U.S. Open, and the PGA of America, organizers of the PGA Championship, have made it a point to bring more public courses into their major championship rotations.

 Wisconsin's Erin Hills is the sixth U.S. Open venue open to the public.
-TPC Harding Park, a municipal course in San Francisco, will become the 16th PGA Championship venue open to the public when it hosts the season's first major in 2020.
+TPC Harding Park, a municipal course in San Francisco, became the 16th PGA Championship venue open to the public when it hosted in fall 2020, a pandemic-delayed, fan-free event won by Collin Morikawa.
 Both organizations have used Pinehurst No. 2 and Pebble Beach Golf Links in the past.
-More cross-over occured when the 2019 PGA Championship invaded New York's Bethpage Black, host of rowdy U.S. Opens in 2002 and 2009.
+More cross-over occurred when the 2019 PGA Championship invaded New York's Bethpage Black, host of rowdy U.S. Opens in 2002 and 2009.

 The Open Championship offers the most democratic of all majors.
 All 14 of the R&A's venues are available to visitors willing to pay the green fee.